Asteroid impact prediction: Surveys

-ATLAS
+wATLAS

-ATLAS, the "Asteroid Terrestrial-impact Last Alert System" uses four 0.5-metre telescopes located at Haleakala and Mauna Loa on two of the Hawaiian Islands, one at the South African Astronomical Observatory, and one in Chile.
+ATLAS, the "Asteroid Terrestrial-impact Last Alert System" uses four 0.5-metre telescopes.
+Two are located on the Hawaiian Islands, at Haleakala and Mauna Loa, one at the South African Astronomical Observatory, and one in Chile.
 With a field of view of 30 square degrees each, the telescopes survey the observable sky down to apparent magnitude 19 with 4 exposures every night.
-The survey has been fully operational with these two telescopes since 2017, and in 2018 obtained NASA funding for two additional telescopes.
-Both are sited in the Southern hemisphere.
+The survey has been operational with the two Hawaii telescopes since 2017, and in 2018 obtained NASA funding for two additional telescopes sited in the Southern hemisphere.
 They were expected to take 18 months to build.
-Their southern locations provide coverage of the 15% of the sky that cannot be observed from Hawaii, and combined with the Northern hemisphere telescopes give non-stop coverage of the equatorial night sky (the South African location is not only in the opposite hemisphere, but also at an opposing longitude).
-The full ATLAS concept consists of eight 50-centimeter diameter f/2 Wright-Schmidt telescopes, spread over the globe for full-night-sky and 24h/24h coverage.
+Their southern locations provide coverage of the 15% of the sky that cannot be observed from Hawaii, and combined with the Northern hemisphere telescopes give non-stop coverage of the equatorial night sky (the South African location is not only in the opposite hemisphere to Hawaii, but also at an opposing longitude).
+The full ATLAS concept consists of eight of its 50-centimeter diameter f/2 Wright-Schmidt telescopes, spread over the globe for 24h/24h coverage of the full-night-sky.